Auto Transcript

 In our passage this morning, the Apostle John will hold up to us a measuring stick to our spiritual bodies to help us see whether our growth is healthy or arrested.

 Please turn with me in your Bibles to the book of First John.
-We were just in the book of 1 John of course last week but today we will be in chapter 2 and it will serve us to start at verse 12.
-And if you are on your pew Bibles um if if you’re using those it is on page 1219 1,29.
+We were just in the book of 1 John last week, but today we will be in chapter 2 and it will serve us to start at verse 12.
+If you are using pew Bibles, it is on page 1219 or 1229.

 It’s up on the screen as well if you can see that.

 I am writing to you little children because your sins have been forgiven you for his name’s sake.
-I am writing you fathers because you know him who has been from the beginning.
+I am writing you fathers because him who has been from the beginning.

 I am writing to you young men because you have overcome the evil one.

-I have written to you children because you know the father.
+I have written to you children because the father.

-I have written to you fathers because you know him who has been from the beginning.
+I have written to you fathers because him who has been from the beginning.

 I have written to you young men because you are strong and the word of God abides in you and you have overcome the evil one.